Fun fiction, fascinating facts, and helpful how-to

 It’s for adults who wish to write and illustrate for children, for enjoyment or publication…

-…and for children and all people who love books, writing, art, and being creative
+…and for children and all people who love books, writing, art, and being creative.

-I collect books, read books, smell books, create artists books (sometimes even making the paper by hand), write books for publication and for fun—picture books, science, stories for all ages, and craft books.
+I collect books, read books, smell books, create artists books (sometimes even making the paper by hand), write books for publication and for fun—picture books, science, stories for children of all ages, and craft books.
 I illustrate some of them, give talks, puppet performances, workshops, masterclasses, provide exhibitions, work in residencies, and love helping people whenever possible.

 This site is being rebuilt and modernised from the original one that had 74 pages and was started in 2002.
 It was showing its age and had to go!
 This new version will rapidly increase in size with sections on the history of books; tips for writing, editing, creating illustrations and handcrafted books, and more.